-Remote education provision: Information for parents
+Remote Education provision: Information for parents

-This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.
+This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from our Remote Education offer.

+National Lockdown (If local restrictions require entire cohorts (or bubbles) to remain at home).